sounak98/mockswap/app/README.md

 MockSwap is a Next.js project that allows users to swap between Thai Baht (THB) and Carbon Credits (TVER) tokens on the Sepolia testnet.

+## Deployment

+The project is deployed on Vercel.
+You can find the live version at [mockswap.vercel.app](https://mockswap.vercel.app/).

 ## Setup and Run

 To set up and run the project, follow these steps: